 At the Westchester County based Law Office of Mark A. Siesel in White Plains, New York, we have monitored the effect of the 2006 changes in the DWI laws and how these amendments have severely increased the penalties for all drivers charged with DWI in the State of New York.
 This is particularly true for those charged with DWI with prior drunk driving convictions on their record and those charged with Aggravated DWI.
 With regard to Aggravated DWI, this is an entirely new charge that did not exist prior to November of 2006.
 To be charged with an aggravated DWI, the driver must have a BAC (blood alcohol concentration) of 0.18% or higher.
 If convicted or pleading guilty to an aggravated DWI charge, the fines with surcharge are well over $1,000, and the motorist’s driver’s license will be revoked for at least one year.
-Thus, it is imperative that you have attorneys who have the experience, skill and knowledge to challenge an aggravated DWI charge and determine if a trail is warranted or plea to a lesser charge available and advisable.
+Thus, it is imperative that you have attorneys who have the experience, skill and knowledge to challenge an aggravated DWI charge and determine if a trial is warranted or plea to a lesser charge available and advisable.

 Representing Clients Charged With Aggravated Drunk Driving